shihabdider/nextflow.r/README.md

 #### constructor
 Inputs:

     - pipeline_path: path to the pipeline repo/directory (e.g /nf-jabba)
     - run_path: path to the run directory (where the run will be executed, e.g ./)
+    - outdir: path to the output directory (if different from default `$run_path/results`)
-    - name: human readable name for the run (optional, should default to a hash)
+    - name: human readable name for the run (optional, will default to a hash or datestamp)

 Outputs: Run object

 #### execute()